Search Tips - Best practices for searching library databases

 The Library databases have different search interfaces, but they do share basic search principles.
 Some of these principles are listed below.

-It is good practice to look for the [Advanced Search] option in each database that you use.
+It is good practice to look for the [Advanced Search] options in each database that you use.
 The advanced search page will usually make it very clear as to how you can control your search using Boolean search techniques, limiters, field searching, etc.

 Boolean Searching